march-newsletter-ideas

 Image courtesy of The Xpress

-I like this newsletter above because it mentions the benefits of planting.
+I like this newsletter idea above because it mentions the benefits of planting.
 In addition to that information, you can also provide gardening tips and some photos in your email newsletters.

 You could even make it a contest to see who grows the most beautiful flowers, with the winner declared by a customer vote.
 That ought to inspire more people to participate!